kasir-barati/my-angular-journey/README.md

   - [Routing events](https://angular.io/api/router/Event)
   - `routerLink` directive that do routing
   - `<router-outlet></router-outlet>` directive that specifies where the component should be shown after route changed.

+# Angular Modules

+- Organized app by packeting related features/functionalities in a module
+- `NgModule` annotate a class which is destinated to be module
+  - Its arguments:
+    - `imports`: Bring in other modules inside this module because this module needs something inside the other module.
+    - `decorations`: Make other pipes/components/directives available inside the module which does not come with a module.
+For example usually our Angular app components, shared pipes/directives.
+    - `bootstrap`: This conf is usually useful for `AppModule` which specify the root component which contains other components.